AMSP-04/NETN-METOC/README.md

 | Stratus | 10|
 | Other | 11|

+### RoadIceConditionEnum16
-### RoadIceConditionEnum16Ice condition for roads.
+Ice condition for roads.

 |Enumerator Name|Value|
 |---|---|